icefoxx/rDnaTools/README.md

 ## Requirements ##

-The core functionality of rDnaTools -
+The core functionality of rDnaTools is built upon Python2.7 using the pbcore framework for accessing PacBio data files.
+In addition rDnaTools wraps the functionality from a number of stand-alone commandline tools that must available for the package to function
 * Python 2.7 (www.python.org)
 * pbcore (www.github.com/PacificBiosciences/pbcore)
 * Blasr (www.github.com/PacificBiosciences/blasr)
 * Mothur (www.mothur.org)

-Additionally, rDnaTools includes the capability to generate high-quality consensus sequences from clusters of ribosomal DNA reads using algorithms included in the Pacific Biosciences SMRT Analysis suite.
+rDnaTools also includes the capability to generate high-quality consensus sequences from clusters of ribosomal DNA reads using algorithms included in the Pacific Biosciences SMRT Analysis suite.
 * SMRTanalysis (www.pacbiodevnet.com)